 Every year, a renowned researcher within the field of global development studies is invited to the university to hold a public lecture for the NMBU Global Development Studies programme.

-This year, we are delighted to host Professor Kristin Bergtora Sandvik from the Department of Criminology and the Sociology of Law, University of Oslo.
+This year, we were delighted to host Professor Kristin Bergtora Sandvik from the Department of Criminology and the Sociology of Law, University of Oslo.

 The impacts of Covid-19 and efforts to contain it have had enormous implications for existing struggles around human rights, while also giving rise to a host of new struggles.